Magic Squares

 The above quotation accurately describes my own fascination with numbers generally, but also with Magic Squares (or Quadramagicology, as "New Scientist" magazine recently called it).
 I hope to show you in these pages some of the many aspects of Magic Squares, and maybe kindle that spark in you too.

-As opposed to other ways people find to spend their time online, such as flash games, bingo, or facebook, Magic Squares are not only fun, but they actually help develop your thinking skills in several different ways (e.g. a Magic Squares worksheet is a great educational puzzle for children).
+As opposed to other mindless ways people find of spending their time online - some people like to play bingo, others prefer to play flash games, but the majority of the herd just spends all of their time on facebook - Magic Squares are not only fun, but they actually help develop your thinking skills in several different ways (e.g. a Magic Squares worksheet is a great educational puzzle for children - did you know you can even teach your baby math?).

 The information shown on the pages indicated below is mainly taken from my book on Magic Squares, which I wrote as my "entrance examination" to become a Member of The Magic Circle, although other sources have also been used: